How to Participate

 How to Register

-To participate in Poetry Out Loud either as a high school or as an individual student if your high school is not participating, submit a completed Iowa Poetry Out Loud Registration Form by January 27, 2021.
-Only schools and students who complete the registration form will be allowed to participate in the statewide semi-final competition.
+Schools need to submit a completed Iowa Poetry Out Loud Registration Form by December 17, 2021.
+Only schools who complete the registration form will be allowed to participate in the state competition.

 Preparing for Competition